 2012 State Assembly Districts Map (in effect through December 4, 2022)

 2013 County Supervisorial Districts Map (in effect through January 1, 2023)

 Congressional districts and the census can trace their roots to the U.S. Constitution (Article I, Section 2).

 Redistricting in California

-The California Constitution (Article 21, Section 1) requires an adjustment (“reapportionment”) of election districts every ten years, in the year following the federal census.
-The intent of this requirement is to “reapportion” the number of people within political districts of the state to reflect changes in population.
+The California Constitution (Article 21, Section 1) requires an adjustment of election districts every ten years, in the year following the federal census.
+The intent of the state and federal requirements is to adjust the number of representatives and people within political districts to reflect the current population.